open-quantum-safe/tsc/guidelines/algorithm_inclusion.md

 Our algorithm deprecation process would normally be:

 1. Raise an issue in liboqs proposing the deprecation and removal of the algorithm.
+Sufficient discussion should occur to ensure support for removal of the algorithm from liboqs as well as from subprojects.
-2. In the release notes for the next release of liboqs (say, 0.Y.0), announce that the algorithm is deprecated and will be removed in the subsequent release.
+3. In the release notes for the next release of liboqs (say, 0.Y.0), announce that the algorithm is deprecated and will be removed in the subsequent release.
-3. After the release of liboqs 0.Y.0, the code can be removed from main branch.
+4. After the release of liboqs 0.Y.0, the code can be removed from main branch.
+5. In concert with step 3, change all subprojects to also no longer support the algorithm.

 Subprojects will need to determine how to communicate and execute deprecation in a manner appropriate to their development and release cycle.